 To sponsor an immigrant for a green card, the petitioner needs to file Form I-864 Affidavit Of Support.
 This form is an agreement that the petitioner will be financially responsible for the immigrant when they are allowed into the country.
 Form I-864 cites the federal poverty guidelines for minimum income requirements that the sponsor must meet before applying for their petition.

 In the event that the primary sponsor’s income and that of his household members do not meet these financial requirements, they may seek financial support from other people as stipulated by the USCIS laws.
 A joint sponsor is one of the options a sponsor can seek for additional support.

 A green card joint sponsor is someone who is willing to take sponsorship responsibilities of a petitioner to support the financial requirements of an immigrant.
-They are also referred to as a financial co-sponsor.
-The joint sponsor does not replace the petitioner, instead, this individual must meet the same requirements the petitioner is subjected to.
-The joint sponsor also files a separate form I-864, which is submitted along with other applications.
+They are also referred to as financial co-sponsor.
+The joint sponsor does not replace the petitioner, instead, this individual must meet the same requirements the petitioner is subjected.
+The joint sponsor also files a separate Form I-864, which is submitted along with other applications.